-- Note: - This map shows Translink's planned Evergreen Line Opening Day transit service conditions. - Transit routes as shown are preliminary and for illustrative purposes only. - 3.
-TransLink provides transit services which are subject to or more)
+- 1. This map shows Translink's planned Evergreen Line Opening Day transit service conditions. - 2.
+Transit routes as shown are preliminary and for illustrative purposes only. - 3.
+TransLink provides transit services which are subject to change along with land use and ridership.